 Share this

-by Neoteryx on Mar 29, 2021 9:00:00 AM
+by Neoteryx Microsampling on Mar 29, 2021 9:00:00 AM

 Clinical trials are vital to advancing medical science, but they face many stumbling blocks.
 New technology has given researchers the ability to take clinical trials outside the trial site and into the virtual space.
-Remote specimen collection through microsampling (also known as remote sampling) uses newer tools like Mitra® devices and Mitra collection kits that engage study participants in collecting their own specimen samples remotely.
-This helps to modernize the clinical trial process and make it more convenient for volunteers.

-VAMS® technology is based on volumetric absorptive microsampling, which allows microsamples of any biological fluids (blood, urine, sweat, tears, etc.) to be collected anytime, anywhere, and by anyone who can follow simple instructions.
-The self-collected microsamples are then mailed back to the lab and analyzed by the researchers.
+This technology enables microsamples of blood or other biological fluids (urine, sweat, etc.) to be collected anytime, anywhere, and by anyone who can follow simple instructions.

-Expanding Access to Clinical Trials
+Expanding Access to Clinical Trials, Improving Enrollment

-Clinical trials also require committed participants willing to submit to regular testing and interviewing over a long period of time.
-But many subjects abandon trials early because they struggle to find the time to visit the trial site multiple times in a week or month.
-If they must absent themselves from work or school to attend appointments for the trial, the financial consequences are another factor that may discourage them from participating.
-Clinical trial participants may also avoid required specimen collection visits because they fear needles, and any associated pain or discomfort.
+If study volunteers must absent themselves from work or school to attend appointments for the trial, the financial consequences are another factor that may discourage them from participating.
+Clinical trial participants may also avoid required blood collection visits because they fear needles, and any associated pain or discomfort.

 Remote Sampling Saves Time and Resources